-The school offers art and design courses, including painting, drawing, pottery, photography, sculpture, printmaking as well as more specialised courses including the Art and Design Diploma, family learning for parent and child working together, and courses for young people aged 14-17 years.
+The school offers art and design courses, including painting, drawing, pottery, photography, sculpture, printmaking as well as more specialised courses including the part-time Foundation Diploma in Art & Design, family learning for parent and child working together, and courses for young people aged 14-17 years.

 The school has a superb life drawing studio on the first floor, complete with vast north-facing windows and vaulted wooden ceiling.
 The school has developed and gradually expanded since 1895.
 It now has six studios designed specifically for painting, printmaking, drawing, ceramics and more recently, digital design.